 Achaogen (AKAO) priced their IPO at $12 (bottom end) and added 1M to the size to make it a total of 6M offered.
-The company has a promising and much-needed new antibiotic dubbed Plazomicin that can be used to treat CRE which is fatal near 1/2 the time and very hard to treat.
+The company has a promising and much-needed new antibiotic dubbed Plazomicin that can be used to treat CRE, which is fatal nearly 1/2 the time and very hard to treat.

-If all goes well this drug would be commercialized in 2018.
-Along the way we’ll get results in 2015 and 2016 with the NDA expected in 2017.
-Still it’s a long time to wait so this one is for patient investors.
+If all goes well, this drug will be commercialized in 2018.
+We'll get results in 2015 and 2016, with the NDA expected in 2017.
+Still, waiting is a long time, so this one is for patient investors.

-In terms of market size the most acute and immediate need amounts to $450M a year (30K cases x $15K per course of treatment.)
-Not huge but not bad for one indication.
-It’s important to note that there is a much larger number of less acute but high risk cases that would also probably receive treatment.
+In terms of market size, the most acute and immediate need amounts to $450M a year (30K cases x $15K per course of treatment.)
+Not huge, but not bad for one indication.
+It's important to note that a much larger number of less acute but high-risk cases would also probably receive treatment.
 This would at least double or triple that annual sales number.

-The different mechanism of action is also important because resistant diseases are on the rise and the ability of Plazomicin to penetrate the defenses of these bugs is critically important and likely to have broader applicability.
-The are competitive products under development at Cubist, Forest, Tetraphase and The Medicines Company but they appear to offer much narrower coverage than Plazomicin.
+The different mechanism of action is also important because resistant diseases are on the rise, and the ability of Plazomicin to penetrate the defenses of these bugs is critically important and likely to have broader applicability.
+They are competitive products under development at Cubist, Forest, Tetraphase, and The Medicines Company, but they offer much narrower coverage than Plazomicin.

 From the CDC website: